Tuesday, November 10

 I don’t know if I said it already but … I’m so glad I found this site…Keep up the good work I read a lot of blogs on a daily basis and for the most part, people lack substance but, I just wanted to make a quick comment to say great blog.
 Thanks!

 Naturally I hit the button to publish the comment.
 Then I opened Grumpy Old Journo to admire the comment at the end of a post I put up last July.
-I want to know more about the comment's author, so I click the highlighted link which should take me to the author's blog or website.
+I want to know more about the comment's author, so I click the highlighted link which should have taken me to the author's blog or website.

 .